mariard02/Galaxy_morphology/README.md

 # Galaxy Surface Brightness Profile Fitting

 This project provides a Python class `galaxy` for analyzing the radial surface brightness profile of galaxies.
 It fits Sersic models to observational data, offering tools for both single-component and two-component Sersic profile fitting, with visualization and error handling.
+It was created for the practical exercises of the subject "Galaxies and Cosmology: an introduction", taught at the University of Geneva.

 ## Features